djbartolini/CalculatorGUI/README.md

 ## Usage
 - Click on the number buttons to enter operands
-- Click on the operation buttons (+, -, *, /) to select the operation to perform
+- Click on the operation buttons to select the operation to perform
 - Click on the equal button (=) to perform the calculation
 - Click on the clear button (C) to clear the current calculation
-- Click on the sign button (+/-) to change the sign of the current operand
 - Click on the percentage button (%) to calculate the percentage of the current operand
 - Click on the decimal button (.) to enter a decimal point